The VA (virtual assistant) industry is growing fast with a wide array of expertise, expectations, and operations.

 Valerie is a Marketing VA and all-round legend, not to mention an integral part of the Optimise and Grow Online team.
-So, I asked her to share her insights on how our website guests (that’d be you) and clients can best prepare for, find, hire and work with a VA so that their business can grow easily without the headache of misaligned support.
+So, I asked her to share her insights on how our website visitors and clients can best prepare for, find, hire and work with a VA so that their business can grow easily without the headache of misaligned support.

-Q: What questions do you think people should ask when hiring to find a VA that fits their needs/personality/work style?
+Q: What questions do you think people should ask when hiring a VA that fits their needs/personality/work style?

 Valerie: This is a great question!
 In my opinion, this is the most important aspect of finding the ideal VA for you.